 In collaboration with Salmons, and a number of other local solicitors, Keele University Faculty of Law has launched an innovative way forward in the delivery of legal services in North Staffordshire to those most affected by the massive loss of legal aid provision, writes Jane Staff, Head of the Family dept.

-Keele Law School have combined an extension of the McKenzie Friend principle and the skill of their third year law students to assist the local community gain access to justice in a world largely devoid legal aid.
+Keele Law School has combined an extension of the McKenzie Friend principle and the skill of their third-year law students to assist the local community gain access to justice in a world largely devoid legal aid.

 A McKenzie Friend is an individual who assists an unrepresented litigant in presenting their own case in court.
 The McKenzie Friend does not need to be legally qualified and does not act as an advocate but might advise what points to emphasize and documents to refer to.